YangXiaozhou/yangxiaozhou.github.io/_posts/2020-10-20-EM-algorithm-explained.md

 Good!
 Now we are ready to plug in the EM framework.
 What's the first step?

 #### Expectation step
 Just like the GMM case, we first need to figure out the complete-data likelihood.
 Notice that this is actually a multinomial distribution problem.
-We have population of moths, the chance of capturing a moth of genotype $\mathrm{CC}$ is $p_{\mathrm{C}}^2$, similarly for the other genotypes.
+We have a population of moths, the chance of capturing a moth of genotype $\mathrm{CC}$ is $p_{\mathrm{C}}^2$, similarly for the other genotypes.
 Therefore, the complete-data likelihood is just the multinomial [distribution PDF](https://en.wikipedia.org/wiki/Multinomial_distribution#Probability_mass_function):

 $$